 Participation can be earned only by posting substantive, quality messages to fellow classmates and the instructor in the main forum of the classroom.
-Specific courses may have alternative participation requirements.
-Students are encouraged to consult with the faculty member prior to the course start.
+Certain courses may have alternative participation requirements.
+Students are encouraged to review the course syllabus and consult with the faculty member prior to the course start.

-Courses # Required Days # Required Substantive Posts Each Day UNV-103, UNV-108, UNV-104, PHI-105, ENG-105, PSY-100, CWV-101 4 2 UNV-103, UNV-108, UNV-303 TO (in LMS-Trad) 2 2 All Other Undergrad 3 2 Graduate and Doctoral 3 1
+Courses # Required Days # Required Substantive Posts Each Day UNV-103, UNV-108, UNV-104, PHI-105, ENG-105, PSY-100, CWV-101 4 2 All Other Undergrad 3 2 Graduate and Doctoral 3 1